 ✔ Go paperless wherever possible and remove yourself from mailing lists so you’ll have less junk mail to sort through each day.

-✔ Use a desktop file system with folders or bins for categories like: "To Be Paid,” “Paid,” “File,” “Outgoing Mail," "To Read".
+✔ Use a desktop file system with folders or bins for categories like, “To Be Paid,” “Paid,” “File,” “Outgoing Mail” and “To Read.”

-✔ Keep items you will need to access often, like staplers, stamps, checkbooks or envelopes, near the top drawers of your desk.
+✔ Keep items you will need to access often, like staplers, stamps, checkbooks and envelopes, near the top drawers of your desk.

 ✔ Utilize pen holders for pens, scissors, highlighters, etc. Group items by category and be realistic about how many of each you need.

 “Make a list of file categories that work for you based on your paperwork.
 But try to keep it to six files or less if possible, so it doesn’t get overwhelming.”

 Amy Vance, Certified Professional Organizer | Eco Modern Concierge